Skip to the main content.

 5 min read

-Far-UVC light (typically at 222 nm) is an effective disinfection technology that can inactivate microorganisms without posing a hazard to human health.
+Far-UVC light (typically at 222 nm) is an effective disinfection technology that can inactivate microorganisms and is designed for use in occupied spaces when applied within established exposure limits

 In this blog post, we will go over the safety of Far-UVC, which has been studied for over a decade.
-Below, we summarize some of the key findings from peer-reviewed scientific literature that explain why Far-UVC is considered safe for human exposure, as well as a list of all published safety studies.
+Below, we summarize some of the key findings from peer-reviewed scientific literature that explain why Far-UVC is considered safe for use in occupied spaces, as well as a list of all published safety studies.

 Quick Intro to TLVs